DataDog/dogstatsd-ruby/README.md

 In practice, it means two things:

 1. Now that the client is buffering metrics before sending them, you have to call `Datadog::Statsd#flush(sync: true)` if you want synchronous behavior.
-In most cases, this is not needed, as the companion thread will automatically flush the buffered metrics if the buffer gets full or when you are closing the instance.
+In most cases, this is not needed, as the sender thread will automatically flush the buffered metrics if the buffer gets full or when you are closing the instance.

 2. You have to make sure you are either:

   * Using a singleton instance of the DogStatsD client instead of creating a new instance whenever you need one; this will let the buffering mechanism flush metrics regularly
   * Or properly disposing of the DogStatsD client instance when it is not needed anymore using the method `Datadog::Statsd#close`

-If you have issues with the companion thread or the buffering mode, you can instantiate a client that behaves exactly as in v4.x (i.e. no companion thread and flush on every metric submission):
+If you have issues with the sender thread or the buffering mode, you can instantiate a client that behaves exactly as in v4.x (i.e. no sender thread and flush on every metric submission):

 ```ruby
 # Create a DogStatsD client instance using UDP